Odjit/VRoles/README.md

 ![](logo.png)
 # V Roles for V Rising
 V Roles is a permissions mod for V Rising.
 It allows you to create roles and assign commands for permitted use per role.
-   - **Note:** Until BepInEx is updated for 1.1, please do not use the thunderstore version.
-Get the correct testing version https://wiki.vrisingmods.com/user/game_update.html.

 ---